 What do I need to be able to use Procreate?

 - Apple IPad Pro – If you can afford it, this is the iPad to get for Procreate as it has the Liquid Retina Display with True Tone for the colors.
 As colors are important in our industry, this will help you to be able to see and match the colors easier.
 You can check out the IPad by clicking here.
-Amazon has a great deal where you can pay as you go with a 5 months interest-free payment plan.
+Amazon has a great deal where you can pay with a 5-month interest-free payment plan.

 - Apple Ipad Air – I do many of our Procreate designs on an Apple Ipad Air, and it works great; it has the Retina Display and the Truetone colors.
 You can check out the Apple Ipad Air by clicking here.

 - Apple Ipad – Unlike the other two models, this does not have a Retina Display or Truetone color, so if having the exact color is important, this may not be for you.
-Still, if it does not matter as you will work on mainly with Pantone or color colors, this may work just fine.
+Still, if it does not matter, as you will work mainly with Pantone or color colors, this may work fine.
 You can check out the Apple iPad by clicking here.

-Once you get your iPad, to use Procreate, you will need an Apple Pencil.
+Once you get your iPad, you will need an Apple Pencil to use Procreate.
 Here are the pencils that you will need for each model:

 - Apple Pencil – This is the IPad pencil.
 It is compatible with iPad Air (3rd generation), iPad mini (5th generation), iPad (6th), iPad Pro 12.9‑inch (1st and 2nd generations), iPad Pro 10.5‑inch, and iPad Pro 9.7‑inch.
 Basically, all the newer IPads.
 You can click here to see this pencil.

 You can download Procreate software direct from the Apple App Store.
-The cost is $9.99.
-It is a real bargain as you do not need to pay any additional subscription or other charges, just a one-time $9.99 charge.
+The cost was $9.99.
+It is an absolute bargain as you do not need to pay any additional subscription or other charges, just a one-time $9.99 charge.
 You can click here to see the app on the app store.

-Procreate has an amazing feature called palettes.
-This feature will allow you to set up your own color palette or to use one of the preset color palettes that they already have set up.
+Procreate has a fantastic feature called palettes.
+This feature will allow you to set up your color palette or use one of the preset color palettes they already have set up.

-Setting up a color palette is quite easy.
-The main thing you need to do is find the color and then press that color with your finger on your iPad until it shows up in the top right-hand corner; once that color shows up in that top right-hand corner, you can add it to one of your palettes.
+Setting up a color palette is relatively easy The main thing you need to do is find the color and then press that color with your finger on your iPad until it shows up in the top right-hand corner; once that color shows up in that top right-hand corner, you can add it to one of your palettes.

-To find out more about how to set up a color palette on your iPad you can read our blog Setting Up Your Color Palettes in Procreate, What You Need to Know by clicking here.
+To learn more about setting up a color palette on your iPad, you can read our blog Setting Up Your Color Palettes in Procreate, What You Need to Know by clicking here.

 But Procreate will also show you:

-- Color Values – Procreate will give you the value of the colors such as the HSB, RGB, Hexadecimal values.
-When it shows you this, it will tell you what palette it is assigned to.
+- Color Values – Procreate will give you the value of the colors, such as the HSB, RGB, and Hexadecimal values.
+When it shows you this, it will tell you what palette it is assigned.

-If you do not want to work with just plain colors and want to be able to import a specific color chip or finish, Procreate allows you to do this.
+If you do not want to work with just plain colors and want to import a specific color chip or finish, Procreate allows you to do this.
 You can then place it on the item by simply using their clipping mask tool.

-We make many repeat patterns as we are using a lot of our own color chips for the designs we are doing.
+We make many repeat patterns as we use many color chips for our designs.
 These are the steps we do:

 - Photograph the Finish – First, we photograph the finish and then adjust the color on an app like Apple photos.
-I will also crop the finish color chips, so no background or white is showing anywhere.
-You want this photo to be as clean, straight, and as close to the original as possible.
+I will also crop the finish color chips so no background or white shows anywhere.
+You want this photo to be as clean, straight, and close to the original.

-- Import the Photo on a blank sheet– Next, we will import the photo on a blank canvas and then position the finish just as we want to so that we can easily copy it.
+- Import the Photo on a blank sheet– Next, we will import the photo on a blank canvas and then position the finish just as we want to copy it easily.
 What is neat about Procreate is that you can use your fingers to move and adjust the sheet’s image.

-- Copy the image as many times as you need to – Next, we use the copy function to copy the image as many times as you need to until you have the full repeat on the canvas.
+- Copy the image as many times as you need to – Next, we use the copy function to copy the image as many times as possible until you have the full repeat on the canvas.

 Procreate allows you to import a finished photo into Procreate, and then you can adjust the color or other elements of the color.
 These are all under the Adjustment tool in Procreate.
 Here is some other information: